lyss-k/DataBaseProject/README.md

 * The denormalization of data simplifies the query logic as the user does not have to keep track of a strict 3rd Normal Form structure

+## Streamlit Interface
+This Streamlit interface provides a visual dashboard for exploring machine learning experiment data stored in a DuckDB database.
+It's designed to help researchers and practitioners analyze trials, hyperparameters, and model performance metrics in an interactive, user-friendly way.

+* DuckDB Integration
+- Connects directly to a DuckDB .duckdb file — no CSVs or external uploads required.

+* Experiment Filtering
+- Use sidebar filters to select and focus on specific experiments by name.

+* Metrics Visualization
+- Line chart of selected metric values over time
+- Bar chart for analyzing hyperparameter impact on performance

+* Model & Dataset Overview
+- Shows the dataset versions and sizes used in experiments.

+* Schema-aware & Dynamic
+- Automatically reads available tables and supports general SQL queries.

 ## Entity Relationship Diagram